nosilver4u/s3-image-optimizer/readme.txt

 1. Follow the instructions to setup your AWS access keys.
 1. Install this plugin via Wordpress' built-in plugin installer.
 1. Enter S3 bucket names under Settings and S3 Image Optimizer.
+1. As noted on the settings page, you can also define constants to restrict S3 IO to a specific bucket and/or sub-folder: S3_IMAGE_OPTIMIZER_BUCKET and S3_IMAGE_OPTIMIZER_FOLDER

+= Usage =

-1. Go to Media and S3 Image Optimizer to start optimizing your bucket.
+* Go to Media and S3 Bulk Optimizer to start optimizing your bucket.
+* Use Media->S3 URL Optimizer to optimize specific images by their url/address.
+* Use WP-CLI to optimize your buckets from the command line, especially useful for large buckets or scheduling bulk optimization:  wp-cli help s3io optimize

 == Frequently Asked Questions ==